gajus/swing/README.md

 ### Data

-> But card based UI has benefits beyond user joy.
-And while I could go on about how it helps developers organize content architecture, or how it helps copywriters and designers write and create for simple, incremental screens, there’s an even more compelling reason to take a closer look at this one.
-Because Card Based UX can yield a powerful by-product:  Data.
-More than a scroll and perhaps even more than discrete taps themselves, cards create repetitive, deliberate, discrete decision moments over and over.
+> More than a scroll and perhaps even more than discrete taps themselves, cards create repetitive, deliberate, discrete decision moments over and over.
 And as the user swipes, you can learn.
 > The time they swipe, the speed they swipe, what they swiped, the geolocation where they swiped, and even how similar the results of that swipe are vs. a swipe earlier that session are all possibilities that are yielding smarter apps for you and me every day.

 – http://www.itsmakeable.com/unconventional-wisdom/good-user-experience-design-ux-can-do-what-now/